mefengl/Awsome-Snippets/README.md

 # Awsome-Snippets

-People should have their own snippets.
+People should have their own snippet.

 ## HTML
 https://github.com/abusaidm/html-snippets